 Prairie Lights (Iowa City, IA)

-Located in a building that once housed a 1930s local literary society frequented by writers such as Carl Sandburg, Robert Frost, Sherwood Anderson, Langston Hughes, and e e cummings, Prairie Lights enjoys a particular literary pedigree not easily found elsewhere.
+Located in a building that once housed a 1930s local literary society frequented by writers such as Carl Sandburg, Robert Frost, Sherwood Anderson, Langston Hughes, and E.E. cummings, Prairie Lights enjoys a particular literary pedigree not easily found elsewhere.
 It also is home to ‘Live from Prairie Lights’, a long running literary reading series presented live and then streamed over the Internet.
-Originally conceived by founder Jim Harris as a bookstore in which to find newer voices and established writers of fiction, being close to the home of the famous Iowa Writers’ Workshop at the University of Iowa, the bookshop got special attention recently when President Obama made a surprise visit in 2010.
+Originally conceived by founder Jim Harris as a bookstore in which to find newer voices and established writers of fiction, being close to the home of the famous Iowa Writers’ Workshop at the University of Iowa, the bookshop got special attention when President Obama made a surprise visit.

 Prairie Lights Books, 15 S. Dubuque St., Iowa City, IA, USA, +1 319 337-2681